sgoulas/monospace/README.md

 ## Time limit

-This assignment was created in just under 4 hours.
+This assignment was completed in just under 4 hours.

 ## Technologies used